MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMPackageDeployment.md

 ## DESCRIPTION

-The **Get-CMPackageDeployment** cmdlet starts deployment of a specified software package to computers that belong to a Microsoft System Center Configuration Manager collection.
+The **Get-CMPackageDeployment** cmdlet starts deployment of a specified software package to computers that belong to a Configuration Manager collection.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.